Ashbourne Business improvement district

 Ashbourne BID is an opportunity for businesses and organisations to take a lead in the management and improvement of Ashbourne across three proposed key themes.

-£1 million added value private sector led investment
+£850k added value private sector led investment

 Born from the work of the Ashbourne Town Team, the BID Steering Group has developed a five-year plan that puts businesses at the heart of decision-making.
 This private-sector-led initiative will strengthen collaboration, ensuring that Ashbourne businesses can shape the town’s future and unlock new opportunities for growth.